gavinyork/zephyr3d/doc/markdown/scene.octreenode.getboxloosed.md

 ## OctreeNode.getBoxLoosed() method

-Gets the loosed bounding box of the node
+Get the loosed AABB of this node.

 **Signature:**